Search

 • Make sure the MOC is loaded securely.

 Consignee: Consignee’s responsibilities are not directly specified in Part 5 of the TDG Regulations.
 However, as a handler of dangerous goods, the consignee should make sure the MOC meets the TDG regulatory requirements.
-The consignee should follow safe operating procedures such as:
+The consignee should have safe operating procedures for receiving shipments that include the following information:

-• To make sure the items in the dangerous goods shipment are correctly identified, labelled, and match the dangerous goods descriptions on the shipping paper.
+• How to determine the dangerous goods in the shipment are correctly identified, labelled, or placarded and match the dangerous goods descriptions on the shipping paper.

-• To thoroughly inspect the MOC for any damage.
+• How to inspect the MOC for any damage.

 • incompatible dangerous goods